usbarmory/tamago-example/README.md

 cd tamago-example && make qemu
 ```

-The emulated target can be debugged with GDB by adding the `-S -s` flags to the
+The emulated target can be debugged with GDB using `make qemu-gdb`, this will
-previous execution command, this will make qemu waiting for a GDB connection
-that can be launched as follows:
+make qemu waiting for a GDB connection that can be launched as follows:

 ```
 arm-none-eabi-gdb -ex "target remote 127.0.0.1:1234" example